frnd/frnd.github.io/src/about.md

   </ul>
 </div>

-At this moment I'm learning how to develop full stack applications in JavasScript.
+At this moment I'm learning how to develop full stack applications in JavaScript.
 I have published recently an extension for Express to log all request to a server with a unique id called  [winston-express-logger](https://github.com/frnd/winston-express-logger).

 # Contacting Me
 You can contact me using one of the following methods.
 I do my best to be as accessible as possible.